ory/kratos/docs/docs/cli/kratos-identities-import.md

 ## kratos identities import

-import identities from files or STD_IN
+Import identities from files or STD_IN

 ### Synopsis

+Import identities from files or STD_IN:

+    kratos identities import file.json

+    cat file.json | kratos identities import

-Import identities from files or STD_IN.
-Files are expected to each contain a single identity.
-The validity of files can be tested beforehand using `... identities validate`.
-Importing credentials is not yet supported.
+Files can contain only a single or an array of identities.
+The validity of files can be tested beforehand using "... identities validate".

+WARNING: Importing credentials is not yet supported.

 ```
 kratos identities import <file.json [file-2.json [file-3.json] ...]> [flags]